Where do you get your story ideas?

 Besides writing, do you have any other interests?

 Do you have any advice for aspiring writers?

 Read and write every day.
 Then, share your writing.
 I know it’s scary to get feedback and critique, but be brave.
-Feedback is important to improve.
+Feedback and bravery is important to improve.

 Do you like to visit schools and meet students?

 Yes, I LOVE school visits!
 It’s fun to meet students who’ve read my books and are excited to ask me questions.
 As a writer, I spend so much time writing a book and once it’s done and released to the world, I’m not certain if kids will pick it up and like it.
 So, it’s nice to meet students and teachers and hear their thoughts about my books.
 I especially like it when they beg me to write another book. 🙂 For me, that’s the best feeling in the world.
 You can learn more about inviting me to your school on my Author Visit page. 🙂